History of Nepal: Karnats of Mithila

 In 1324 CE, Ghiyasuddin Tughlaq attacked Simroungarh and demolished the fort.
 The remains are still scattered across the Simroungarh region.
 The king, Harisingh Dev, fled northwards where his son, Jagatsingh Dev, was married to the widowed princess of Bhaktapur, Nayak Devi.

+Khasa Kingdom (Khas malla kingdom)

+The Khasa Malla kings ruled western parts of Nepal during 11th–14th century.
+The language of the Khas Kingdom was Khas language and Sanskrit.

+After the siege of Chittorgarh in 1303, a large wave of immigration of Rajputs into Nepal occurred.
+Before the siege, only a few small groups of Rajputs had been entering into the region from Muslim invasion of India.
+These immigrants were quickly absorbed into the Khas community due to their similarities.